khedoros/khedgb/README.md

 ## Plan

-This started as a DMG (original GameBoy) emulator, has expanded to cover some accessories, and is in the process of having CGB (GameBoy Color) support added in.
-Sound is turning out to be the last thing to add; it'll probably follow sometime after I've got the Color support working properly.
+This started as a DMG (original GameBoy) emulator, has expanded to cover some accessories, and now support CGB (GameBoy Color) games.
+Sound is turning out to be the last thing to add; it's next on the list.

 ## Usage